 Collaborative document editing can be done, too.
 Not as well as by using Office tools or G Suite, but it is possible.
 Confluence keeps content as wiki pages during the editing phase, and when the page is finished, the content can be easily saved as a Word document.
 Nowadays it is also possible to open and save files directly from Word (by using an add-on).
 Monitoring changes made in different workspaces is easy – much easier and more versatile than in SharePoint.
 To complete the package, Stride is available (formerly known as Hipchat).
 It contains the necessary tools for instant messaging and video conferences, for example.

 Confluence has a user-based licensing model, so you need to be prepared to grab your wallet with this one, too.
 However, especially in expert organizations with lots of teamwork and many content creators involved, Confluence is often a very cost-effective and viable solution.
-For example, the Helsinki City Theatre (in Finnish) uses Confluence actively for the internal communication of theatre production crews and other workgroups.

 IBM